- Who We Are

 Feeling Stressed?
 Anxious?
 Need someone to talk to?

 We all experience challenges in our personal and professional lives from time to time.
+Your union is here to support you during these times of distress.
 While people often handle these on their own, some issues can be difficult to manage without a helping hand.

 The Member Assistance Program (MAP) has trained professional counselors who guide you through the problems that can put your health and job in jeopardy.
 You can expect our services to be confidential, professional and supportive.

 MAP also offers referrals to outside mental health services that accept your insurance plan.
-Please email email@example.com with your referrals requests.
+Please email email@example.com or call 212-701-9620 for more information.

 UFT/MAP is a state provider of licensed clinical social work (LCSW) and licensed masters’ social work (LMSW) continued education credits.
 See our course offerings »